OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

   - ISO/IEC TR 24029 (Assessment of the robustness of neural networks).
-Gap: TODO.
+Gap: TODO (Requires access to ISO document).

   References: